CSX to outline path forward after death of former CEO Harrison

-(Reuters) - CSX Corp’s (CSX.O) management team will provide investors on Thursday with the railroad’s longer-term plan for boosting profitability and streamlining operations following the death of Chief Executive Officer Hunter Harrison.
+March 1 (Reuters) - CSX Corp’s management team will provide investors on Thursday with the railroad’s longer-term plan for boosting profitability and streamlining operations following the death of Chief Executive Officer Hunter Harrison.

 Harrison, a favorite of investors for leading turnarounds of two Canadian railroads, died in December just eight months into an overhaul that included shutting multiple rail yards, deep job cuts, mothballing locomotives and running trains on tight schedules rather than based on customer needs.